Premier League agrees to five substitutions when action resumes amid coronavirus pandemic | Goal.com

 Premier League agrees to five substitutions when action resumes amid coronavirus pandemic

-The Premier League has given a green light for five substitutions to be made by managers in the English top-flight when competitive action resumes on June 17.
+The Premier League has given a green light for five substitutions to be made by managers in the English top-flight when competitive action resumes amid the coronavirus pandemic on June 17.

 It has also been announced that matchday squads will be increased from 18 to 20 for the remainder of the 2019-20 campaign, meaning that nine players can be named on the bench.